Baytown, Texas: City services

 The City of Baytown operates the Sterling Municipal Library, which has a collection of 300,000 items.
 The original Goose Creek Library opened in 1925; the first county library in Texas, it was funded by the private donations of Humble Oil and Refining Company president Ross S. Sterling.
 The current Sterling Library was dedicated in 1963.
 The library's space increased to 50500 sqft after bond programs in 1975 and 1995.
 In addition Baytown residents are served by the Harris County Public Library system.

 The Baytown Police Department has 167 sworn officers and 52 support personnel as of 2014.
 The department provides all-hour patrol services and has many special units: SWAT, Dive Team, D.A.R.E., Hot Spot, Commercial Vehicle Enforcement, Investigations, Police Academy, Bomb Squad, and others.

 Fire, rescue, hazardous materials response, and EMS are provided by the Baytown Fire Department, an all-professional department of approximately 140 sworn members.
-The Fire Department is led by Kenneth Dobson and is an ISO 1 rated agency.

-Baytown Branch YMCA is located in Baytown.